ChrisBarack/openvino-people_counter_IoT_app/README.md

 Prerequisites

 To run the application in this tutorial, the OpenVINO™ toolkit and its dependencies must already be installed and verified using the included demos.
 Installation instructions may be found at: https://software.intel.com/en-us/articles/OpenVINO-Install-Linux or https://github.com/udacity/nd131-openvino-fundamentals-project-starter/blob/master/linux-setup.md

+This is the model we will be using ssd_mobilenet_v2